Travel Report: Banteay Kdei Temple, Cambodia.

 Banteay Kdei Temple, Cambodia.

-January, 2020.
-Back in our previous lives, long before Sladja and I even knew each other, we both spent a day touring The Temples of Angkor.
-My visit came in December 2015, hers shortly after in January 2016.
-Like so many Angkor first timers, we didn’t venture further than the so-called big three: Angkor Wat, Bayon Temple and Ta Prohm Temple.
+Back in our previous lives, long before Sladja and I knew each other, we both spent a day touring The Temples of Angkor.
+My visit came in November 2015, hers shortly after in January 2016.
+Like so many first timers in Cambodia, we didn’t venture further than the so-called big three: Angkor Wat, Bayon Temple and Ta Prohm Temple.

-Neither of us expected a return to Siem Reap.
-However, when fate threw us back towards The Kingdom of Wonder, I knew we had to delve deeper into the world’s most fascinating collection of ancient temples.
+Neither of us expected to ever return to Siem Reap.
+However, when fate threw us back to The Kingdom of Wonder, I knew we had to delve deeper into one of the world’s most fascinating collection of ancient temples.

 Banteay Kdei Temple.